-Rupert Gavin was CEO of the Odeon Cinema Group, the largest cinema group in Europe, for nine years from 2005-2014.
-Prior to that he was head of BBC Worldwide, responsible for all their commercial activity whilst overseeing a huge and controversial programme of diversification.
+Rupert Gavin was CEO of the Odeon Cinema Group, the largest cinema chain in Europe, for nine years from 2005-2014.
+Prior to that he was head of BBC Worldwide, responsible for all its commercial activity whilst overseeing a huge and controversial programme of diversification.

 From 1987-'94, he was deputy Managing Director for Dixons, running the UK and Far East operations.
 His task was to transform the commercial management of the UK business from its position in the late eighties (non-profit making, losing market share and an inefficient fragmentation of businesses).
 This was achieved by 1994 with substantial market share growth, a dominant position in new technology markets such as PCs, video games and a fully integrated business.